-5. Can oil and gas industry skills and technology transfer to geothermal applications?
+5. Can oil and gas industry skills and technology transfer to geothermal energy and geothermal drilling?

-Energy technology companies, such as Baker Hughes, specialized in hydrocarbon exploration, transportation and processing are in a unique position to lead the ‘great exploration into geothermal’.
+Energy technology companies such as Baker Hughes, which are specialized in hydrocarbon exploration, transportation, and processing are in a unique position to lead the ‘great exploration into geothermal’.
 Technology and expertise, together with active engagement with professional bodies such as SPE, Geothermal Rising, and the International Geothermal Association are playing a key part.

 The deployment of skills from oil and gas into geothermal is very applicable, covering similar domain expertise such as geology and mechanical engineering for example, together with data science.
 How to best utilize industry talent for this opportunity is being considered, as priorities are changing.

 Geothermal presents very similar challenges to oil and gas applications, with a different set of parameters.
 For example, while the commodity is water instead of oil, the water is very hot and under pressure too; safety considerations come naturally to the oil and gas industry where is HSE is the #1 priority; corrosion mitigation and management is also a key component of manufacturing, maintenance and material science of hydrocarbon equipment today, and relevant to geothermal.